 Local government elections in British Columbia are held every four years.
-The next election will be held on Saturday, October 20, 2018 with advance voting opportunities on October 10 and 17.
+The last election was held on October 20, 2018 with advance voting opportunities on October 10 and 17.
 Within the Sunshine Coast Regional District (SCRD), voters in each Electoral Area choose one Director to serve on the SCRD Board.
 Ballots for School Trustees (Trustee Electoral Areas 1 - Upper and 3 - Lower) and for Local Trustees for the Gambier Island Local Trust Area are made available at SCRD voting places where applicable.

 Gambier Island Local Trust Area - see Islands Trust website.

 The Province of British Columbia has uploaded a collection of information for potential candidates.

 The Province has also partnered with the Local Government Leadership Academy, Local Government Management Association and the Union of BC Municipalities to produce some videos to help answer questions about local government and serving as an elected official.

 Elections BC oversees campaign financing and third party advertising rules.
 Local governments have responsibility for administering voting and accepting candidate nomination forms.
 For answers to questions about the Local Elections Campaign Financing Act (i.e. election advertising, third party advertising sponsors and campaign financing rules), please contact Elections BC toll free at 1-855-952-0280; or by email at firstname.lastname@example.org .
 Elections BC has also developed a Guide to Local Elections Campaign Financing in BC, as well as the Third Party Sponsor Guide to Local Elections in BC.